-All personnel transaction pay adjustments for employees moving to, between, or within positions allocated to classifications in WLEA in pay range 63-40 will be determined in accordance with the following provisions.
+All personnel transaction pay adjustments for employees moving to, between, or within positions ssifications in WLEA in pay range 63 40 will be determined in accordance with the following provisions.
+DEFINITIONS.

-- A. DEFINITIONS.
 The definitions set forth in the rules (ss.
 ER 1.02 and ER MRS. 1.02, Wis.
 Adm.
-Code) will be used in determining all personnel transactions with the following exceptions/additions: - 1.
-"Grid rate" means the rate of pay associated with a grid point in pay range 63-40. - $\underline{2}$ .
-"Grid seniority" means an employee's or former employee's full years of seniority on the date used to determine seniority level for purposes of implementing the most current grid. - B. PAY ON COMPLETION OF ALL PAY TRANSACTIONS (MINIMUM REQUIREMENT).
-In general, on completion of any personnel transaction, an employee will receive a base pay rate not less than the minimum rate for the class. - C. PAY ON COMPLETION OF THE FIRST SIX MONTHS OF AN ORIGINAL PROBATION.
+Code) wil ll be used in determining all personnel transactions with the following exceptions/additions: 1 1.
+"Grid rate" means the rate of pay associated with a grid point in pay range 63 40.
+2. "Grid seniority" means an employee's or former employee's full years of seniority on the data usad to dat ermine seniority level for purposes of implementing the most current grid. date used to det ermine semonty level for purposes of implementing the most entrent grid. В. PAY ON COMPLETION OF ALL PAY TRANSACTIONS (MINIMUM NT).
+In general, on completion of any personnel transaction, an employee will receive a base pay n the minimum rate for the class.
+PAY ON COMPLETION OF THE FIRST SIX MONTHS OF AN ORIGINAL PROBATION.
 There will be no increase upon completion of the first six months of an original probation.

-D. PAY ON PROMOTION.

-An employee's base pay will be set at the greater of the following rates:

-- 1. the grid rate for the new class that corresponds to the employee's grid seniority; or - 2. the employee's current base pay rate.

-E. PAY ON ALL DOWNWARD MOVEMENTS

-An employee's base pay may be set at any rate which is not less than the grid rate that corresponds to the employee's grid seniority and not greater than the employee's current base pay rate.

-F. PAY ON LATERAL MOVEMENTS

-- 1. VOLUNTARY TRANSFERS.
-An employee's base pay will be set at the greater of the following rates: - a. the grid rate for the new class that corresponds to the employee's grid seniority;

-or

-- b. the employee's current base pay rate. - 2.
-INVOLUNTARY TRANSFERS INCLUDING TRANSFERS IN LIEU OF LAYOFF OR TRANSFERS AFTER BEING DESIGNATED AS AT RISK OF LAYOFF UNDER 8/2/1.
-An employee's base pay will be set at the greater of the following rates: - a. the grid rate for the new class that corresponds to the employee's grid seniority;

-or

-b. the employee's current base pay rate.

-G. PAY ON REINSTATEMENT.
-An employee's base pay will be set at the grid rate for the class to which reinstated that corresponds to the employee's grid seniority.
-If the employee's grid seniority level is greater than the seniority level corresponding to the grid endpoint for the class, the employee's base pay will be set at the grid endpoint rate.
-If an employee's grid seniority level is less than the lowest seniority level for the class to which reinstated and the employee previously attained permanent status in class, the employee's base pay will be set at the minimum rate for the class to which reinstated.
+D. W. O.V.
+DD.
+O. V. O.T.
+O.V. -- р.
+PAY ON PROMOTION.
+An analysis of Landau City and City Calls Calls Calls Calls An employee's base pay will be set at the greater of the following rates: 1. the grid rate for the new class that corresponds to the employee's grid seniority; or 1. the grid rate for the new class that corresponds to the employee's grid semority, or 2. the employee's current base pay rate.
+2. the employee's current base pay rate.
+E. PAY ON ALL DOWNWARD MOVEMENTS An employee 's base pay may be set at any rate which is not less than the grid rate that corresponds to the l seniority and not greater than the employee's current base pay rate.
+F. PAY ON LATERAL MOVEMENTS 1.
+VOLUNTARY TRANSFERS .
+An employee's base pay will be set at the greater of the following ra t tes: de esta esta esta esta esta esta esta est a. the grid rate for the new class that corresponds to the employee's grid seniority; or b. the employee's current base pay rate. o. the employee's current base pay rate.
+2. INVOLUNTARY TRANSFERS INCLUDING TRANSFERS IN LIEU OF LAYOFF OR T FRANSFERS AFTER BEING DESIGNATED AS AT RISK OF LAYOFF UNDER 8/2/1.
+An e pay will be set at the greater of the following rates: r a. the grid rate for the new class that corresponds to the employee's grid seniority; or b. the employee's current base pay rate.
+PAY ON REINSTATEMENT.
+An employee's base pay will be set at the grid rate for the class ated that corresponds to the employee's grid seniority.
+If the employee's grid seniority level is greater than the seniority level corresponding to the grid endpoint for the class, the employee's base pay will be